Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Numerical Methodology

 We model the merger in such a way that the other one is removed from the system.
-Besides, we have tested the implementation with a simple inelastic collision, described in the appendix \S\ref{sec:test}, in Fig. \ref{fig:2b}.
+Besides, we have tested the implementation with a simple inelastic collision, described in the Appendix \S\ref{sec:test}, in Fig. \ref{fig:2b}.
+It is to be noted that the merging model we used here is actually an oversimplification of the actual physical process of the stellar mergers.
+For example, the tidal radius can also be used to determine the merging phenomenon.
+There may be other criteria and additional conditions, which could have a significant impact on how much merging was to occur, thus determining the merger rate \citep[see e.g.,][]{Wollenberg_20, Li+20}.

 Here, we would like to emphasize that in traditional hydrodynamical simulations, merger happens between the two sink particles mimicking the protostars, whose size is of the order of AU \citep{Bate+03}.
 Our model is able to capture the merger even at a scale of $R_{\odot}$, which is much more accurate to address the problem.
 This has become possible only in a semi-analytical calculation, of course with few approximations.
 Finally, we are in a position to describe the initial distribution of the protostars.